Lesson video

 A is an exclamation.

-We've got that word 'what' and that verb 'is', and it ends with an exclamation mark.
+We've got that word what and that verb is, and it ends with an exclamation mark.

-We've got that imperative verb check.
+B is a command, we've got that imperative verb, check.

-C is obviously a question with the question mark at the end, and D is a statement.
+C is obviously a question with the question mark at the end, and D is a statement, it doesn't show a strong emotion, so we've used a full stop there.

 Really good job.